 - extra pair of clean toddler clothes

-- Supergoop kids sunscreen: their mineral lotion and their mineral stick
+- Supergoop kids sunscreen: their everyday lotion and their mineral stick

 Items to Play with

-In another zipper compartment, I have even more items to keep my son busy.
-I have one of his favorite books, flash cards, and a stasher bag that has a bubbles container (bubbles will always make him smile) and other small toys.
+I have even more items in another zipper compartment to keep my son busy.
+I have one of his favorite books, flash cards, a stasher bag with a bubbles container (bubbles will always make him smile), and other small toys.

 Toddlers also make their moms feel like they are their snack ladies.
 They are always coming up to us for snacks.
 At least my toddler is.
-This is why I pack snacks that won’t expire as quickly in my toddler bag.
+That’s why I pack snacks that won’t expire as quickly in my toddler bag.
 The ones in my bag right now are:

 I have them all inside a Stasher bag.
-If you haven’t heard of Stasher, you’re totally missing out.
-These food-grade silicon bags are a safe alternative to plastic.
-You can use them for food and knick knacks alike!
-Their pinch-loc technology make them easy to seal and leak proof to boot.
-Put them in the microwave, freezer, boiling water, dishwasher, and even the oven!
+If you haven’t heard of Stasher, you’re missing out.
+These food-grade silicone bags are a safe alternative to plastic.
+You can use them for food and knick-knacks alike!
+Their pinch-loc technology makes them easy to seal and leak proof to boot.
+Put them in the microwave, freezer, boiling water, dishwasher, and oven!
 They are truly amazing and a mom’s best friend.

 Items for Mom